This chapter describes sprints, the time-boxed iterations that Scrum uses to organize work.

 Related blog content includes "Nonfunctional Requirements and Your Definition of Done" and "Done-Done: The Crutch of the Undone."

 Sprints play a crucial role in the Scrum framework.
 They are the skeleton on which most other activities and artifacts are placed.
-Keep them short, timeboxed, and consistent in duration.
-Identify a sprint goal, which shouldn't change without good economic cause.
-By the end of every sprint, teams should produce potentially shippable product increment that is completed according to a commonly accepted definition of done.
 The next chapter will focus on inputs to sprints: user stories and requirements.